- How do I make an appointment?

 Q. How do I make an appointment?

-A. All the physicians of Brown Urology Inc. see patients by appointment.
+A. All the providers of Brown Urology Inc. see patients by appointment.
 An appointment can be made by calling any of the numbers listed below.
-If you feel that you are in need of emergency attention and one of the physicians is not available you should go to the emergency room.
-Our physicians are on the staff at Miriam, Pawtucket Memorial and Rhode Island Hospitals.
-Your health plan may require a referral from your primary care physician to be seen by one of our urologists.
+If you feel that you are in need of emergency attention and one of the providers is not available you should go to the emergency room.
+Our providers are on the staff at Miriam, Pawtucket Memorial and Rhode Island Hospitals.
+Your health plan may require a referral from your primary care provider to be seen by one of our urologists.

 |Dr. Liza Aguiar||Pediatric Urology||401-421-0710|